DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Details on Training and Evaluation Datasets

-\textbf{Computing distance-to-feature annotations. } The most natural way to compute distance-to-feature annotations would be to compute these on the whole mesh using a complete set of feature curves.
-Many difficulties make this approach suboptimal for learning on smaller submeshes, a key element of our approach.
-Two most important difficulties are illustrated in Figures~\ref{fig:sharpness_annotations_1_shape}--\ref{fig:sharpness_annotations_3_signal_leaks}. \textit{First,} a patch used for training may not contain any information that would indicate the presence of a feature and yet, would have distance-to-feature annotations indicating feature proximity (Figure~\ref{fig:sharpness_annotations_2_boundaries}, center).
-This can potentially slow down training, as a learning-based model will receive penalty without being able to improve due to a lack of feature-related signal.

-\textit{Second,} a known issue is related to ``thin'' geometric structures: global annotations on the part of a surface can be affected by a geodesically distant but spatially close feature curve (see Figure~\ref{fig:sharpness_annotations_3_signal_leaks}).

-Mesh patches are used in the process of annotation generation to address these problems in particular.

-To this end, we (1) remove all but the largest connected component in our cropped mesh patches and (2) use only local sharp feature curves for distance annotation.

-More specifically, recall the CAD shapes from the ABC dataset consist of spline patches (to which we refer as \emph{surfaces} to avoid confusion with other uses of the term patch).
-While we use the meshed form of the dataset as input, the input mesh triangles are annotated with the source surfaces ids.
-To annotate a point $x_i$ sampled from a particular surface~$S$, we perform a breadth-first search of up to depth $d$ (we set $d = 1$) to obtain a set of connected surfaces adjacent to~$S$ and sharp feature curves belonging to these surfaces.
-To an extent, this localization of curves ensures that the Euclidean distance-to-features field is qualitatively similar to a geodesic distance-to-feature field.

-We compute distance annotations between points and sharp edges in the selected mesh patch.
-To this end, we use a fast implementation of KD-tree over axis-aligned bounding-boxes enclosing sharp edges, enabling us to compute annotations for millions of point samples quickly.
+\paragraph{Computing Annotations.} We compute distance-to-feature annotations between points and sharp edges in extracted mesh patches using a fast implementation of KD-tree over axis-aligned bounding-boxes enclosing sharp edges, enabling us to compute annotations for millions of point samples quickly.

-We opt for removing sharp feature lines near patch boundaries to provide enough context for our models to train (see Figure~\ref{fig:sharpness_annotations_2_boundaries}, right).